GenomicsDB/GenomicsDB-R/README.md

 # GenomicsDB-R
-Experimental R bindings to the native genomicsdb library
+Experimental R bindings to the native genomicsdb library.